mikrostew/recipes/markdown/charoset.md

 ## Directions

+* While the walnuts toast and wine simmers, peel and grate the apples.

 * In large bowl, stir together all ingredients.
-Store, covered, at room temperature until ready to serve.
+Refridgerate until ready to serve.

 ## Notes